CSU Policies and Regulations

 Chico, CA 95929–0720

-The university is authorized to provide access to student records without prior student consent to university officials, employees and others who have legitimate educational interests in such access.
+FERPA authorizes the university to provide access to student records without prior student consent to university officials, employees and others who have legitimate educational interests in such access.
 These persons include those with legitimate reasons to access student records to perform the university's academic, administrative or service functions, and those with a reason for accessing student records associated with their university or other related academic responsibilities.
 Student records will also be disclosed to the CSU Chancellor's Office to conduct research, to analyze trends, or to provide other administrative services.
 Student records may also be disclosed without prior student consent to other persons or organizations under certain conditions (e.g., as part of the accreditation or program evaluation, in response to a court order or subpoena, in connection with financial aid, or to other institutions to which the student is transferring).

 Nondiscrimination Policy and Complaint Procedures